Transformers as Implicit State Estimators: In-Context Learning in Dynamical Systems: In-Context Learning for Dynamical Systems

+This formulation explicitly tests whether the transformer can, based only on a short trajectory of input–output pairs and system parameters, learn to predict the current output in a way consistent with Kalman filtering.

-Recall that, as shown in \cite{akyurek2022learning}, there exist a parametrization of a transformer head that can approximate the operator in (\ref{eqn9})-(\ref{eqn10}).
-Below we specify operations, readily implemented using the operator (\ref{eqn9})-(\ref{eqn10}), which can be used to re-state the Kalman filtering prediction and update steps.
-These operations are defined on the subsets of indices of the input matrix.
-As an illustration of such a subset, let us consider matrix $F$; the set of indices specifying position of $F$ in expression (\ref{format:scalar}) is given by $I_F^{input}=[(1,0),(1,1), (1,2),...,(1,n-1),..., (n+1,0), (n+1,1),...,(n+1,n-1)]$.
-We define the operations needed to re-state the Kalman filtering steps as follows:
+As shown by \citet{akyurek2022learning}, there exists a parametrization of a transformer's head that can approximate the Read–Arithmetic–Write (RAW) operator defined in equations (\ref{eqn9})–(\ref{eqn10}).
+Building on this, we identify a set of basic matrix operations, each implementable using the RAW operator, that are sufficient to reformulate the Kalman filter's prediction and update steps.
+These operations are defined over specific index subsets of the transformer's input matrix.
+For example, consider the system matrix $F$; the indices corresponding to $F$ in the input matrix of expression (\ref{format:scalar}) are denoted by